-- 1. Instructional Materials funds can only be used to pay for "Required" or "Alternate" textbooks not "Optional" texts.
-Instructional materials funds will not cover the costs of lab materials and other incidental items (goggles, uniforms, etc.). - 2.
+- 1. Instructional Materials dollars can only be used to pay for "Required" or "Alternate" not "Optional" texts. - 2.
 To avoid being charged replacement costs, students must not write in any of the consumable workbooks, lab manuals or texts.
 These items have to be reused by other students. - 3.
 If books are not available from Instructional Materials Office, students will be issued a voucher to be redeemed at the SCF bookstore. - 4.
-Any materials received from SCF using the voucher or from the Instructional Materials Office must be returned to the SCSB Instructional Materials Office in Sarasota the week immediately following final exams, or the student may be charged for the materials. - 5.
+Any materials received from SCF using the voucher or from the Instructional Materials Office must be returned to the SCSB Instructional Materials Office in Osprey the week immediately following final exams, or the student will be charged for the materials. - 5.
 Books for the next term will NOT be issued until all items are returned or paid for in full. - 6.
-Book vouchers will be issued at the time students pick up their books from the Instructional Materials Office in Sarasota. - 7.
-If a voucher is given to the student : Students must have: - a) a copy of their Dual Enrollment Approval Form signed by their school counselor with approved courses listed - b) the voucher issued from the Instructional Materials Office - c) the printed SCF detailed student schedule to obtain books at the SCF bookstore. - 8.
-If student has this documentation, only the Instructional Materials Office may issue the voucher. - 9.
-The School Board of Sarasota County will not pay for any additions made to the voucher. - 10.
-The Instructional Materials Office hours vary.
-Please refer to Student Procedures paperwork or call 941-358-4470 for specific hours of operation. - 11.
+If a voucher is given to the student : Students must have: a) a copy of their Dual Enrollment Approval Form signed by their school counselor with approved courses listed - b) the voucher issued from the Instructional Materials Office - c) the printed SCF detailed student schedule to obtain books at the SCF bookstore. - 7.
+If student has this documentation, only the Instructional Materials Office may issue the voucher. - 8.
+The School Board of Sarasota County will not pay for any additions made to the voucher. - 9.
+The Instructional Materials Office hours for Dual Enrollment are Monday- Friday, 1:00 4:00 P.M. on specified days.
+Please call 941-486-2425. - 10.
 Do not open books received from SCF until you are certain you are taking the class.
-If you drop the course, the book must be returned to SCF within the first two weeks and if you add a course you will need to get a new book or voucher from the Instructional Materials Office. - 12.
+If you drop the course, the book must be returned to SCF within the first two weeks and if you add a course you will need to get a new book or voucher from the Instructional Materials Office. - 11.
 The SCF Store will charge retail price for required textbooks provided for all dual enrollment students.
 Purchases solely from the SCF Store are not required.
 Charges for any one time use access codes are the responsibility of the school district.